Understanding university course offers

 Withdrawal – Students who change their mind and no longer wish to be considered for a course can withdraw their application.
 This will be marked as ‘withdrawal’ in UCAS Track.

-When you son or daughter has received a response from all of their course options, they will be asked to narrow down the application by choosing two courses in UCAS Track:
+When you son or daughter has received a response from all of their course options, they will be asked to narrow down the application by choosing two courses in the UCAS Hub:

 Firm/First choice – This should be the course/university which your son or daughter would want most.